akuklev/akuklev/synthetic-types.md

 § Synthetic types
 -----------------

-Recall that variant types are not only finite if all their constructors are indigenous.
-They also remain finite with parametrized constructors as long as all of them do only have parameters of finite type.
-Similarily let us call an inductive type synthetic either if it has only indigenous constructors or if all paremeters of its parametrized constructors are synthetic as well.
+Recall that variant types are finite if they have no parametric constructors or if all they their constructors only have parameters of finite types.
+One can formulate a similar statement for inductive types.
+For inductive datatypes, it makes sense to distinguiss between parametrized constructors containing only the parameters of type being defined (endogenic constructors, like `SuccessorOf(n : Nat)`) and the ones with parameters of foreighn types (exogenic constructors).
+Atomic constructors should be considered endogenic as well.

+**Definition**
+> Inductive types are called synthetic if they have no exogenic constructors or if their exogenic constructors have only synthetic parameters.

 Synthetic types are particularily well-behaved: each possible value of a synthetic type can be given as a finite tree of constructors.
 In particular, it means that synthetic types are effectively enumerable: one can write down an algorithm that prints out possible values of a given type and will eventually print out any of them.

 Synthetic types that do not employ postulated identifications, equality of values is decidable, i.e. equality can be checked by an algorithm which is guaranteed to terminate.
 For synthetic types employing postulated identifications, the equality checking is only guaranteed to be verifiable, i.e. to terminate if the values are equal indeed.
 If the values are distinct, equality checking might run into an infinite loop.
 That is not a flaw of a particular equality checking algorithm, but an general problem known in mathematics as [word problem undecidability](https://en.wikipedia.org/wiki/Word_problem_(mathematics)).